quanteda/spacyr/README.md

 write(option_string, file = "~/.Rprofile", append = TRUE)
 ```

-Once it is appropriately set up the message from `spacy_initialize()` changes to something like:
+Once the file is appropriately set up, the message from `spacy_initialize()` changes to something like:

     ## The python path is already set
     ## spacyr will use: python_executable = /usr/local/bin/python